Banker's lamp

 The banker's lamp is a style of electric desk or table lamp often characterized by a brass stand, green glass lamp shade, and pull-chain switch.

 Such a lamp was first patented in the United States under the Emeralite brand name.
 These types of lamp are frequently used in libraries throughout the United States, which have made the lamp popular through their presence in films and TV series.
-Other examples can feature different colours of glass, and alternate switch types.
+Other examples can feature different colours of glass and alternative switch types.

+The color green was commonly used for the lamp's shade as it was believed to be easier on the eyes, and to have a calming psychological effect (similar to the use of green eyeshades).

 History

-The first patent for a banker's lamp was filed on 11 May 1909 by Harrison D. McFaddin, and were produced and sold under the brand name Emeralite ("emerald" and "light").
-Emeralite lamp shades were produced by the J. Schreiber & Neffen factory located in the city of Rapotín, Moravia.
-Later competitors were sold as "Greenalite", "Verdelite", and "Amronlite".
+The first patent for a banker's lamp was filed on 11 May 1909 by Harrison D. McFaddin, and the lamps were produced and sold under the brand name Emeralite (emerald and light).
+Emeralite lamp shades were produced by the J. Schreiber & Neffen factory located in the town of Rapotín, Moravia.
+Later competitors were sold as Greenalite, Verdelite, and Amronlite.